kerimoyle/libcellml-tutorials/tutorials/combine2020/tut5_solveGeneratedCode.rst

 .. container:: dothis

-    **3.b** Use the functions provided to initialise the arrays you created, then print them to the screen for checking.
+    **3.b** Use the functions provided to initialise the states array you created, then print them to the screen for checking.

 .. container:: toggle